RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Description:

-Creates an empty Bloom Filter for the initial capacity requested with an upper bound `error_rate`.
-By default, the filter auto-scales when `capacity` is reached.
+Creates an empty Bloom Filter with a single sub-filter for the initial capacity requested and with an upper bound `error_rate`.
+By default, the filter auto-scales by creating additional sub-filters when `capacity` is reached.
+The new sub-filter is created with size of the previous sub-filter multiplied by `expansion`.

-Though the filter can scale up by creating sub-filters, we recommend that you reserve enough capacity because maintaining and querying sub-filters requires more memory and CPU time than an equivalent filter that had the right capacity at creation time.
+Though the filter can scale up by creating sub-filters, it is recommended to reserve the estimated required `capacity` since maintaining and querying sub-filters requires additional memory (each sub-filter uses an extra bits and hash function) and consume  further CPU time than an equivalent filter that had the right capacity at creation time.

 The number of hash functions is -log(error)/ln(2)^2.
 The number of bits per item is -log(error)/ln(2) ≈ 1.44.